 For more information, please go to the UT Catalog

-- Select the appropriate catalog from the dropdown menu on the right.
+- Select the appropriate catalog from the menu on the right.

 - Select the College of Education, Health and Human Sciences.